Potty Training

-There's no magic age for potty training.
-What matters most is whether your child is developmentally ready — and whether you're prepared to support them through the process.
+There's no magic age.
+What matters most is whether your child is developmentally ready — and whether you're prepared to support them.

 Starting Too Early

-Research shows children who begin intensive training between 18-24 months take 13-14 months to complete the process.
-The neurological pathways controlling voluntary bladder and bowel release simply aren't developed in most children before 18 months.
+Children who begin intensive training between 18-24 months take 13-14 months to complete the process.

 Starting Too Late